Home

 Developing and Teaching Life Skills

-Hope for the future is the driving force behind the desire to build basic life skills.
-"What can I do to make my future better?"
+It is this confidence and hope for the future that becomes the driving force behind the desire to build

 Six vital steps in developing or teaching life skills that focus on the individual: